Visa policy of Uzbekistan: History

-In March 2019 Kazakhstan and Uzbekistan were reported as "set to launch" a joint visa program that could expand to nearby countries.
+In March 2019, Kazakhstan and Uzbekistan were reported as "set to launch" a joint visa program that could expand to nearby countries.
 All approvals are in place with only technical and equipment details to be worked out.
 As of October 2022 the discussions are still ongoing.

-In August 2022 Uzbekistan will exempt the visa requirements for Saudi Arabia for a period of 30 days starting from January 1, 2023.
+In August 2022, Uzbekistan will exempt the visa requirements for Saudi Arabia for a period of 30 days starting from January 1, 2023.

-In December 2024 Uzbekistan and China signed visa exception agreement for holders of ordinary passports, with agreement coming into force in 1 June 2025.
+In December 2024, Uzbekistan and China signed a visa exemption agreement for holders of ordinary passports, with agreement coming into force on 1 June 2025.
 Additionally there were discussions on possible abolition of visas between Uzbekistan and Macau, and Hong Kong.

-In April 2025 The President of Uzbekistan proposed to extend the visa-free period from 10 days to 30 days for the Kuwaiti, Omani and Bahraini citizens, as well as simplify the process of obtaining visas for tourists from India, Pakistan, Egypt and Iran.
+In April 2025, The President of Uzbekistan proposed to extend the visa-free period from 10 days to 30 days for the Kuwaiti, Omani and Bahraini citizens, as well as simplify the process of obtaining visas for tourists from India, Pakistan, Egypt and Iran.
 Additionally, there were discussions of visa-free agreement between Uzbekistan and Vietnam during the meeting between the President of Uzbekistan and the Chairman of the National Assembly of Vietnam.

-In May 2025 it was announced that Uzbekistan is considering granting 30 days visa-free access to the US citizens in order to further boost tourism.
+In May 2025, it was announced that Uzbekistan is considering granting 30 days visa-free access to the US citizens in order to further boost tourism.
 Additionally, Uzbekistan is considering granting ID card/Internal passport entry for 30 days period to the citizens of Azerbaijan, Kazakhstan and Russia.

 In August 2025, during Jordan's Kings visit to Uzbekistan it was discussed at the highest level among others the benefits of visa abolition between Jordan and Uzbekistan, to boost tourism.

 In November 2025, the president of Uzbekistan signed a visa abolition order for tourist visits up to 30 days, for the citizens of the United States effective from 1 January 2026, to boost tourism, as well as, further develop the cultural and humanitarian relations between the two countries.

+In August 2026, Uzbekistan introduces 30-day visa-free regime for Indian citizens during PM Modi's visit.
+"The introduction of a 30-day visa-free regime for Indian citizens will make a significant contribution to the development of people-to-people contacts, tourism, and business exchanges" Mirziyoyev added.

+Admission restrictions

+Entry and transit is refused to citizens of Kosovo, even if not leaving the aircraft and proceeding by the same flight.
+Uzbekistan also does not recognize the passports of Abkhazia, the Sahrawi Republic, Somaliland, South Ossetia and Transnistria.